hyperledger-labs/splice/cluster/README.md

 - If the deployment problem looks like a flake, i.e., if it looks as if the deployment has a high chance of succeeding without any further changes, the CirlceCI deployment workflow can simply be "Rerun from failed" (see the "Rerun" button on the top right).
+  Note, however, that if the deployment was a partial success, using "Rerun from failed" will reset already deployed pods before redeploying.
+  If you want to keep already deployed pods running (for example because external partners are already using a deployment), you have the option to [manually deploy via CI](#manually-deploying-via-ci) and set the `reset-before-deploy` pipeline parameter to `false`.
-  Please still follow up on the flake and make sure it can't happen at all in future deployments.
+  In any case, please still follow up on the flake and make sure it can't happen at all in future deployments.
   Example [postmortem](https://docs.google.com/document/d/1WYQgZ6PZC1ZcIIo5CSQtuCg7zNdXPyGYAKx96vVe-Jc).
 - If it looks as if the deployment failed due to a bug in our CircleCI configuration, the CircleCI configuration must be fixed on the current main branch first.